FANTASTIC TALES!

 There is another thing that I suspect, and that is that fascia which is frozen and hard can act as a storehouse for toxins.

-There have been a few times in my career as a practitioner when, as I worked with a client to process a surgical trauma, the room suddenly became flooded with the smell of anesthesia, perceptible to both of us.
+There have been a few separate instances in my career as a practitioner when, as I worked with a client to process a surgical trauma, the room suddenly became flooded with the smell of anesthesia, perceptible to both of us.

 Another time I was working with a client who’s chain smoking uncle had molested her frequently, and as we worked through a layer of shock and freeze the room was filled with the smell of cigarettes.